CBGonzalez/NetNewsTicker/Readme.md

 ## A MVVM WPF News Ticker in C# ##

-While preparing to work for a "real" WPF app I needed to teach myself VMMW.
+While preparing to work for a "real" WPF app I needed to teach myself MVVM.
 This project is the result of it.
 There are probably many different ways to achieve a similar result, so don´t take anything here for dogma.

 #### Contents ####
 - [The View - Model - Model View (MVVM) pattern](#MVVM)